The Captain Charles McDowell, Jr. House

 Each September, Historic Burke Foundation, along with community volunteers, descendants of Burke County Revolutionary War patriots, Overmountain Victory Trail Association members, and the public, commemorate the September 1780 gathering under the Council Oak at Quaker Meadows.
 Events include Living History Days for Burke County 4th graders, a commemorative Crossing of the Catawba River at Greenlee Ford, and an afternoon of colonial activities at the Captain Charles McDowell, Jr. House.

-The house is open for tours (Adult $5, 12 yrs and under free) during Revolutionary War Days, for the Holiday Tour, and by appointment with required advance notice.
+The house is open for tours by appointment with the required advance notice.
+Donations of $5 for adults are welcome (free for children aged 12 and under).
 It is available for private events and meetings with a rental fee, deposit, and staff.
 Please contact us for details.